Dollar Comics: 1977-1983

 According to then-DC publisher Jenette Kahn, comics' price-per-page value had been declining since the "Golden Age".
 When superhero comics debuted in the late 1930s, they featured 64 pages of art for 10¢.
-As the decades passed, comparable publications liked Time and Life raised their prices, while comics stayed at 10 cents and reduced their page-count.
-Finally in 1962, National Periodical Publications/DC raised its price to 12¢, a 20% increase.
+As the decades passed, comparable publications like Time and Life raised their prices, while comics stayed at 10 cents and reduced their page-count.
+Finally in December, 1961, National Periodical Publications/DC raised its price to 12¢, a 20% increase.
 Comparable magazines, in contrast, were by then 3.5-to-5 times their original price.
 By 1977, even though the typical price of a comic book was 35¢, it still lagged far behind its magazine competition, thus decreasing its appeal for newsvendors (which at that point — before the generalized 1980s shift to direct market distribution — was still the dominant retailing location for comics).
 Thus, the idea for Dollar Comics was born.

 Writing for the Silver Bullet Comic Books website, John Wells detailed Dollar Comics' history:

 Most Dollar Comics titles began as traditional format books and expanded to the Dollar Comic format.
 All-Out War and Time Warp were short lived series which were published entirely as Dollar Comics.
 Several anniversary issues such as Action Comics #500 and The Flash #300 were also in the format as were the DC annuals for 1982 and 1983.